CodeXEmbed: A Generalist Embedding Model Family for Multiligual and Multi-task Code Retrieval: Conclusion

 \section{Conclusion}

-In the underexplored field of code retrieval, we introduce \modelname, a family of code embedding models ranging from 400M to 7B parameters.
-Our training pipeline unifies multiple programming languages and converts diverse code-related tasks into a common retrieval framework.
-Our models surpass the previous SOTA code retrieval by over 20$\%$ on the CoIR benchmark and achieve performance comparable to SOTA text retrievals on the BEIR benchmark.
-By enhancing retrieval capabilities, we demonstrate significant improvements in end-to-end retrieval-augmented generation for code-related tasks.
-By bridging the gap between text and code retrieval domains and releasing our models to the community, we aim to promote further research and innovation in developer tools and programming language understanding.
+In the underexplored field of code retrieval, we present \modelname, a family of code embedding models ranging from 400M to 7B parameters.
+Our unified training pipeline integrates multiple programming languages and reformulates diverse code-related tasks within a common retrieval framework. \modelname ranks as the top model on the CoIR benchmark and achieves performance comparable to SOTA text retrieval models on BEIR.
+By enhancing retrieval capabilities, we significantly improve end-to-end retrieval-augmented generation for code-related tasks.
+Bridging the gap between text and code retrieval, we release our models to foster research and innovation in developer tools and programming language understanding.